-- Purpose of VALOR is to end homelessness among Riverside County Veteran population within a year. - Outreach and Engagement at Corona High School for their Veterans in our Community Celebration by providing careers in Mental Health information to the high school students. - Presented at the International Association of Peer Supporters (iNAPS) national conference on Military/Warrior Identity. - Conference focus is mental health recovery/wellness approach to treatment and services. - Recruited by the office of State Senator Richard Roth to become a member of a Veteran Expo steering committee. - The event named the Riverside Area Veterans Expo (RAVE) is to be held in May of 2014, in Western Riverside County. - Facilitated a department-wide Veterans Cultural Competency training for Riverside County DMH Staff. - Training was specifically designed to inform DMH Staff on Veteran culture, history, and add some clinical perspective.
+- The purpose of VALOR is to end homelessness among Riverside County Veteran population within a year. - Outreach and Engagement at Corona High School for their Veterans in our Community Celebration by providing careers in Mental Health information to the high school students. - Presented at the International Association of Peer Supporters (iNAPS) national conference on Military/Warrior Identity. - Conference focus is mental health recovery/wellness approach to treatment and services. - Recruited by the office of State Senator Richard Roth to become a member of a Veterans Expo Steering Committee. - The event named the Riverside Area Veterans Expo (RAVE) is to be held in May of 2014, in Western Riverside County. - Facilitated a Department-wide Veterans Cultural Competency training for Riverside County DMH Staff. - Training was specifically designed to inform DMH Staff on Veterans culture, history, and add some clinical perspective.